BrieferCelery/akres-portfolio/docs/README.md

 # Design and Planning

 During the design and planning process it was important to consider the constraints of the project.
 The project is a personal portfolio advertising myself and my brand.
-This meant that I had to design the site emphasising my strengths in frontend development.
+This meant that I had to design the site emphasising my strengths in frontend development which is animations and responsiveness.

+## Theme of the website

+The website must be aesthetically pleasing but also encourage the user to interact with the elements on the screen.
+This will help the user understand the website and provide some entertainment while view the pages.

 ## Tools used